Microservices API Gateways vs. Traditional Enterprise API Gateways

 The team needs to do all of this without requiring assistance from another operations or platform team--as soon as a services team requires another team, they're no longer working independently, and this can lead to bottlenecks.

 For service publication, a microservices API gateway provides a static address for consumers, and dynamically route requests to the appropriate service address.
 In addition, providing authentication and TLS termination for security are typical considerations in exposing a service to other consumers.

-Understanding the end user experience of a service is crucial to improving the service.
+Understanding the end-user experience of a service is crucial to improving the service.
 For example, a software update could inadvertently impact the latency of certain requests.
-A microservices API gateway is well situated to collect key observability metrics on end user traffic as it routes traffic to the end service.
+A microservices API gateway is well situated to collect key observability metrics on end-user traffic as it routes traffic to the end service.

 A microservices API gateway also supports dynamically routing user requests to different service versions for canary testing.
-By routing a small fraction of end user requests to a new version of a service, service teams can safely test the impact of new updates to a small subset of users.
+By routing a small fraction of end-user requests to a new version of a service, service teams can safely test the impact of new updates to a small subset of users.

-At first glance, the use case described above may be fulfilled with a enterprise-focused API gateway.
+At first glance, the use case described above may be fulfilled with an enterprise-focused API gateway.
 While this may be true, the actual emphasis of enterprise API gateways and microservices API gateways are somewhat different: